Just who are these people coming to your house?

 My clients know I am a doctor, but I am a real person.
 Some of my dogs eat poop, no matter what I try.
 I often have pet hair on my clothes.
 I am a pet owner, and I know what it is like to love your pet like any “human” member of your family.
 I must admit that older animals hold a special place in my heart (the skinny old cats and the old crotchety dogs).
 Home hospice care, which helps improve the quality of life for geriatric dogs and cats, is a passion of mine.
 I am a member of the International Association for Animal Hospice and Palliative Care, the International Veterinary Academy of Pain Management, and serve on the Veterinary Council for Breed Stewardship.

-(Recently I started a blog in order to create an accurate, truthful online resource for pet owners.
+My blog provides an accurate, truthful online resource for pet owners.
 It’s called VetChick.com, and it contains articles covering a wide variety of pet health topics.
-It’s ever growing!)
+It’s ever growing!

 I look forward to getting to know new people and their pets!
 Nothing makes me happier than helping a cat or dog who has been itching, sick, or hurting, and making life better for the whole family.